-We take a deep dive into how upcoming transfer options with the Capital One Venture card compare to other point transfer cards.
+We take a deep dive into how transfer options with the Capital One Venture card compare to other point transfer cards.

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 In addition to already flexible redemption options, Capital One® Venture® Rewards Credit Card holders (as well as members of several other Capital One cards) can transfer their miles to a variety of airline partners.
 Plus, Capital One is continuing to add new partners to their list – the most recent addition being JetBlue.

 The ability to transfer miles to a travel partner definitely boosts the value of qualifying Capital One cards, as cardholders can often get more value out of their rewards by transferring.
 If you are thinking of applying for the Capital One Venture card, you may be wondering how the new mile transfer options affect the value of the card and whether the Venture Card is your best option for transferring points.

 On the down side, the Venture card will not offer as a high a transfer ratio as some of its competitors.
 While AmEx, Citi and Chase allow you to transfer points at mostly a 1:1 ratio, Capital One’s airline partners will only bestow 1.5 miles for every 2 Venture miles transferred (2:1 for JetBlue, Emirates and Singapore Airlines).